mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    Figure 5.1: RViz window with CTU visualization

-In this default visualization, you can the UAV model with its frame.
+In this default visualization, you can see the UAV model with its frame.
 You can also use the 2D Nav Goal button to choose a position and a heading to go for the UAV.
 Thus, you will see the UAV trajectory.

 .. figure:: _static/navgoal_button.png